rolldown/rolldown/web/docs/contrib-guide/test.md

 In `/packages/node`:

 - `yarn test` will run rollup tests.
-- `yarn test:update` will run and update the tests status.
+- `yarn test:update` will run and update the tests' status.

 ### Rollup behavior alignment tests